Rufman91/ForceMapAnalysis/README.txt

 Most properties will be empty and most methods will produce errors, though, until you run data analysis on the data of interest.
 This is done for, respectively, force maps and surface potential maps by

->> E.force_map_analysis_fibril(CPOption, EModOption)
+>> E.force_map_analysis_fibril(CPOption, EModOption)      % for collagen fibril force maps
+>> E.force_map_analysis_general(CPOption, EModOption)     % for more general cases of force maps (e.g. no fibril masking, no FibDiam calculation etc.)
 >> E.surface_potential_analysis_fibril()

 the options for the force map analysis are explained in the functions header comments.
-At the moment, before you can run Oliver-Pharrian analysis, you need to manually assign the reconstructed tip data to the right experimet property.

 The tip deconvolution was just adapted from the old script by Orestis Andriotis.
 It is run in the context of the force_map_analysis_fibril method right at the beginning.